phip1611/tar-no-std/README.md

 ## Limitations
-The crate is simple and only supports reading of "basic" archives, therefore no extensions, such as *GNU Longname*.
-The maximum supported file name length is 100 characters including the NULL-byte.
+The crate is simple and only supports reading of "basic" archives, therefore no extensions, such as GNU Longname.
+The maximum supported file name length is 256 characters excluding the NULL-byte (using the tar name/prefix longname implementation).
 The maximum supported file size is 8GiB.
-Also, directories are not supported yet but only flat collections of files.
+Directories are supported, but only regular fields are yielded in iteration.

 ## Use Case